Naglazyme Side Effects

 Note: This page contains side effects data for the generic drug galsulfase.
 It is possible that some of the dosage forms included below may not apply to the brand name Naglazyme.

-Common side effects of Naglazyme include severe infusion related reaction, conjunctivitis, rigors, chest pain, pain, dyspnea, pharyngitis, otalgia, infusion related reaction, and development of igg antibodies.
+Common side effects of Naglazyme include: severe infusion related reaction, conjunctivitis, rigors, pharyngitis, otalgia, infusion related reaction, development of igg antibodies, chest pain, pain, and dyspnea.
 See below for a comprehensive list of adverse effects.

 For the Consumer